-Mitchell, whose music has seamless slipped through the folk, pop, rock, and jazz world, is a Rock and Roll Hall of Famer and widely regarded as one of the greatest songwriters of all time in a career which has continued to grow since her breakthrough in 1964.
+Mitchell, whose music has seamlessly slipped through the folk, pop, rock, and the jazz world, is a Rock and Roll Hall of Famer and widely regarded as one of the greatest songwriters of all time.
+In a career that has continued to grow since her breakthrough in 1964, Mitchell’s creativity knows no bounds.

 Given her supreme impact on music, Nonesuch Records managed to round together some of Mitchell’s biggest fans to create the compilation covers album A Tribute to Joni Mitchell in 2007.
 The record, which featured the likes of Prince, Annie Lennox, Elvis Costello, Sufjan Stevens and more, also offered the opportunity for Björk to live out a childhood dream.